cloud-gov/federalist.18f.gov/pages/documentation/forms.md

 - Access: Available for all federal agencies, including access to Touchpoint's associated generic clearance.
 Standardized forms include fast track Paperwork Reduction Act (PRA) approval.
 Additional approval may be required for custom forms.
 - To get started, do this/go here.

-## Form rules
+## Form requirements
-A number of rules may apply to your federal agency's digital form.
+Here are some requirements that may apply to your agency's digital form.

 ### The Paperwork Reduction Act (PRA)
 The Paperwork Reduction Act determines how federal agencies collect information from the public.
 Adhering to this law doesn't have to be complicated: a fantastic guide has been written at [https://pra.digital.gov/](https://pra.digital.gov/) to help you understand if and how PRA is applicable to your form.
 Here's a quick preview of the basic steps you should take: